vivek-booshan/20q/README.md

-The only thing you have to do once all the packages have been installed is `playwright install --browser <browser-name>`
+To get all the package requirements and lock them, use `uv sync` and `uv lock`

-Chromium and Firefox are recommended but anything works
+Once all the packages have been installed, use the following command `playwright install` or `playwright install --browser <browser_name>` to install the required browser/s.